fqantonio/GoingInductive/README.md

 # TO DO LIST

-- [ ] State of the art: complete, reorganize and verify.
 - [ ] showing the cmaps in the cloud or as images?
 - [ ] data cloud acess
 - [ ] code used in RSTUDIO